From explicit to spontaneous charge order and the fate of antiferromagnetic quantum Hall state: Results

 The close similarity between the $U$-$V$ phase diagram \ref{fig:pd_d0} obtained using the DMFT for the extended Harper-Hofstadter-Hubbard model and the $U$-$V$ phase diagram concluded in Ref. \onlinecite{Shao2021} for the Haldane-Hubbard model with the NN interaction using a combination of the mean-field theory, density-matrix renormalization group, and the ED of finite clusters provides strong evidence that the AFQHI cannot be stabilized via the NN interaction independent of the details of the model and the lattice structure.
 This suggests that the realization of the AFQHI always requires an explicit charge order and cannot be achieved through a spontaneous charge order.

 An AFQHI is expected to exist at a finite $\Delta$ for $V=0$ and is commonly found in the region $U\sim 2\Delta \gg t$ \cite{He2011,Vanhala2016,Ebrahimkhas2021,He2024}.
+The time-reversal-invariant Hamiltonians are also reported to host an AF Chern insulator in the same region of the phase diagram \cite{Ebrahimkhas2022}.
 A pertinent question that arises and we aim to address next is how the AFQHI disappears as $V$ is introduced and the limit of zero $\Delta$ is approached.
 In the two extreme limits, one can think of an infinitesimal $\Delta$ leading to the emergence of the AFQHI in the $U$-$V$ phase diagram \ref{fig:pd_d0} or of an infinitesimal $V$ strongly suppressing the AFQHI in the $U$-$\Delta$ phase diagram.